Both sides bury dead as Ukraine slides towards war

 KRAMATORSK/ODESSA Ukraine Both sides have been burying their dead as Ukraine slides further towards war, with supporters of Russia and of a united Ukraine accusing each other of tearing the country apart.

-Tuesday was generally quieter than past days in most of eastern and southern Ukraine, but violence flared in the eastern port of Mariupol in the evening, according to local media.
+Tuesday morning was quieter than past days in eastern and southern Ukraine, but the deadliest week since the separatist uprising began has transformed the conflict, hardening positions and leaving little room for peace.

-The Web site 0629.com.ua posted pictures of tyres blazing outside the city council building, which had already been occupied by pro-Russian protesters and thick smoke pouring over the city centre.
-Some streets were barricaded by buses or walls of tyres and people heard shooting near a local military base.

 In Kramatorsk, a separatist-held town in the east that saw an advance by Ukrainian troops at the weekend, the coffin of 21-year-old nurse Yulia Izotova was carried through streets stilled by barricades of tyres and tree trunks on Monday.
 Scattered red carnations traced the route.